Inbound sales is not about selling; it’s about solving. It transcends mere transactional exchanges.

 What is Inbound Sales

-It’s a strategy that aligns closely with inbound marketing, where the focus is on attracting customers through relevant and helpful content and then engaging with them in a way that feels personal and tailored to their specific situation.
+It’s a strategy that aligns closely with inbound marketing, where the focus is on attracting customers through relevant and valuable content and then engaging with them in a way that feels personal and tailored to their specific situation.

 It’s all about meeting the customers where they’re at and providing value to them.